helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 abort processing the chart with an error.

-For instance, the following YAML template snippet can be used to set a virtual server's domain name, only if the given value matches a DNS domain:
+For instance, the following YAML template snippet can be used to set a virtual server's domain name only if the given value matches a DNS domain:

 ```yaml
 {{ if not ( regexMatch "^([-a-z0-9]+[.])*([-a-z0-9]+)$" .Values.server.domain ) }}